angelsharma-tech/Real-Time-Facial-Recognition-Using-AI-ML/RealTimeFacialRecognitionusingAI-ML-main/README.md

 💡 Credits

-Developed by Manya Gautam as part of a real-time AI/ML project.
+Developed by Angel Sharma as part of a real-time AI/ML project.